-- 1. Passenger Carrier Safety and Migrant Worker Transportation The KSP will continue with its efforts to address passenger carrier safety by completing terminal inspections since Kentucky has little to no end point destinations where they can be completed.
-The KSP included a passenger carrier detail at last year's Kentucky Derby and will pursue that again with the rescheduled Derby, date modified due to COVID-19, if the opportunity still exists with the possibility of reduced spectator levels due to COVID-19. - 2.
-Enforcement of OOS orders at roadside which has been a priority of the KSP and was the main reason that the KSP changed to its current reporting software, additionally a change was made last fiscal year to have the FOOS test hit the PRISM Webservice database which allows for real time FOOS data.
-A KSP sub-grantee missed a FOOS this year which shows our current catch rate at 0%, that sub-grantee has been retrained and KSP expects a 1005 catch rate going forward. - 3.
-Electronic Logging Devices The KSP has taken advantage of the NTC training and was prepared to move into the ELD age of enforcement.
-Additionally, the KSP purchased thumb drives for inspectors to have available to assist in downloading ELD data when necessary, however the KSP encourages the downloading of ELD data using web services to increase its utilization to at least 85%.
+- 5. Electronic Logging Devices The KSP has taken advantage of the NTC training and was prepared to move into the ELD age of enforcement.
+Additionally, the KSP purchased thumb drives for inspectors to have available to assist in downloading ELD data when necessary, however the KSP encourages the downloading of ELD data using web services and its web services download rate exceeds 85%.
 KSP encourage the review of the hours of service data through Erods and not at the roadside on the ELD.
-The KSP has two NAS Part A and B instructors on staff and they have been heavily involved in this endeavor. - 4.
-Traffic Enforcement and Workzone Safety The KSP continues to utilize its road officers for traffic enforcement on CMV's on both high crash corridors, by-pass routes on other roads that are identified by commanders where commercial vehicle enforcement is desired.
+The KSP has one NAS Part A and B instructor on staff and he has been heavily involved in this endeavor. - 6.
+Traffic Enforcement and Workzone Safety The KSP continues to utilize its road officers for traffic enforcement on CMV's on both high crash corridors, by-pass routes and on other roads that are identified by commanders where commercial vehicle enforcement is desired.
+A review of Crash Zone documented crashes, data included, shows that during the three year period 2018 2020 Kentucky observed 376 crashes in work zones and five of those included fatalities with 46 injury collisions.
+Additionally, the majority of these work zone crashes fall upon the identified high crash corridors so they will receive attention from the KSP crash reduction emphasis.
 The KSP will utilize officers for enforcement in advance and beyond work zones.
-The KSP does not utilize traffic enforcement on non CMV's or on CMV's without an inspection. - 5.
-Special Emphasis Area
+The KSP does not utilize traffic enforcement on non CMV's or on CMV's without an inspection. - 7.
+Compliance Reviews/Investigations The KSP continues to maintain a specialized group of officers to sustain this important focus.